 Rule #2 Use your credit card as a compliment to your monthly budget – not in place of it.

-If you’re worried using credit might cause you to overspend, try using your credit card as a compliment to a monthly budget you create.
+If you’re worried paying with plastic might cause you to overspend, try using your credit card as a compliment to a monthly budget you create.

 Rule #3 Rack up extra points by using your card for everyday spending, but pay it off right away.